Client-Counselor-Fit

 At the same time, different people need different therapeutic approaches.
 Not all of us are woven with the same pain patterns.

 Therefore, I am using several theories and therapies.
-The choice of one or several approaches depends on my clients’ personality, lifestyle, lifetime experiences, worldview, as well as the area and level of pain.
-When we start working together, I will offer options of therapeutic approaches.
-Then I support my clients in their decision making of what the right approach for them might be and how we achieve the desired outcome in the desired time frame.
+Which choice of one approach depends on my clients’ personality, lifestyle, lifetime experiences, worldview, as well as the area and level of pain.
+When we start working together and after some intense listening and thinking on my part, I will offer options of therapeutic approaches and theories.
+Then I support my clients in their decision making and how we achieve the desired outcome in the desired time frame.

-In addition to CBT, I inform my therapeutic approach with Positive Psychology, which focuses on psychological and emotional pain relief as well as on identifying, building, and facilitating existing strengths patterns to increase joy and satisfaction in life.
-The exploration of the three bases of happiness in Positive Psychology is always a good starting point to explore therapeutic goals.
+In addition to CBT, I always inform my therapeutic approach with Positive Psychology, which focuses on psychological and emotional pain relief.
+Positive Psychology focuses on identifying, building, and facilitating existing strength patterns to increase joy, happiness and meaning in life as well as quality of satisfaction in life.
+The exploration of the three bases of happiness in Positive Psychology is always a good starting point to increase - happiness.

 I am also partial to Individual Therapy where we focus on insight to overcome obstacles and reorientation to live a more satisfying life.
-Individual Therapy has similarities with CBT, but it was developed long before insurances determined the focus, length, and depth of therapeutic work and thus entails a more holistic approach of assessing and resolving our lives’ roadblocks.
+Individual Therapy has similarities with CBT, but it was developed long before insurances determined the focus, length, and depth of therapeutic work and thus entails a more holistic approach of assessing and resolving our lives’ roadblocks to a richer and fuller live with less emotional pain.

 In addition, I offer Eye Movement Desensitization Reprocessing (EMDR).
 This is a special theory and therapy developed by an American Psychologist, Dr. Francine Shapiro.
 It is focused on helping people process traumatic memories.
 And with successfully processed trauma come post-traumatic-growth.
 Treatment includes following a standardized protocol, cognitive components, and engaging in bilateral brain stimulation.
 If this sounds a bit unfamiliar, check it out some more on the EMDR website: http://www.emdr.com/